 The first cheese is thought to have been created about 4,000 years ago when a merchant left a sheep-stomach pouch filled with milk out in the Arabian sun.

 Today, most cheeses undergo fermentation.
-Aged cheddar, parmesan, Swiss cheeses like gouda, and some cottage cheese contain probiotics.
+Aged cheddar, parmesan, Swiss cheeses, and some cottage cheese contain probiotics.

 Cheese is also a good source of calcium but can be high in sodium and saturated fat.
 It is best to eat it in moderation and as part of an overall healthy diet.